shariar-E3DS/Steamer_Setup/README.md

 ## Add Environment Variables

-- [ ] Task 1: Add the environment variable for the 7-Zip
+- Add the environment variable for the 7-Zip

 ## Diseble Firewall and anti virus